Last date for filing Form AOC-4 (XBRL) extended by MCA

 If you’re new to the world of financial reporting, in October last year, the MCA mandated that financial statements filed by companies in accordance with the Indian Accounting Standards can only be in the XBRL format.
 XBRL (eXtensible Business Reporting Language) is an open global standard that makes financial reports readable by humans and machines in the same format.

 If you need help getting your Form AOC-4 done in time, you should visit http://www.datatracks.in/ and check out our XBRL services.
-It’s as simple as signing up and uploading a document; we take care of the rest.
+It’s as simple as signing up and uploading a document; we care for the rest.